yyytir777/Mocka/README.md

 [![Test Jodag Library](https://github.com/yyytir777/jodag/actions/workflows/test.yaml/badge.svg?branch=main)](https://github.com/yyytir777/jodag/actions/workflows/test.yaml)

 **Jodag** is a Java library for **automatic data generation** based on predefined files. <br>
-You can register your own **text-based datasets** using line-separated files (CRLF format), allowing you to freely define and use any type of data you want <br>
+You can register your own **text-based datasets** using line-separated files (CRLF format), allowing you to freely define and use any type of data you want. <br>
-It consists of two modules:
+- It consists of two modules:

 > **jodag-core**: a lightweight, pure Java library with no dependencies.<br>
 > **jodag-spring**: an extension for generating data based on Spring JPA Entity.